marinasundstrom/Blazor8Test/README.md

-# Blazor app for .NET 8 RC1
+# Blazor app for .NET 8 RC 2

 Demonstrates the Server-side rendered pages, and the 2 render modes for embedded interactive components: Server and WebAssembly,

 Check the ``Counter`` components.

-Based on a sample by [Artak](https://github.com/mkArtakMSFT).

 Data is stored temporary in-memory.
 There is no database.